 - The chain of convenience stores is converting its National Coin Box campaign – those canisters you usually see on the counter – to collect for the Red Cross Alberta Fires Fund.

-This national chain of hypermarkets is accepting cash donations of any size in store to help Canadian Red Cross relief efforts in Fort McMurray.
+- This national chain of hypermarkets is accepting cash donations of any size in store to help Canadian Red Cross relief efforts in Fort McMurray.
 (The company has already committed $300,000 in cash, food, water, and essential health supplies.)

 Head to a charity BBQ

 - What: M&M Food Market in Richmond will be hosting a charity BBQ this Saturday in support of the Fort McMurray relief fund.
 Swing by and enjoy a hamburger or hot dog by donation.
 100% of funds raised will go to the Canadian Red Cross.

 - Where: M&M Food Market (formerly M&M Meat Shop) – 7020 Francis Rd, Richmond

-When: Saturday, May 7, 10:30 a.m. to 3 p.m.
+- When: Saturday, May 7, 10:30 a.m. to 3 p.m.

 Two Facebook communities, the BC Lets Help Fort McMurray group and the Fort McMurray Evacuee Open Source Help page, are providing a place for all to offer support, lodging, and whatever else you can to help Fort McMurray evacuees.

 Things to know for affected residents

-Call Red Cross at 1-888-350-6070 to register your location
+- Call Red Cross at 1-888-350-6070 to register your location

 - Airbnb is waiving all service fees for those affected by the disaster and checking in between May 03, 2016 and May 21, 2016.